ebiwd/EBI-Framework/README.md

 Not all developers are in the same place, so we plan  make use of multiple channels:

 - Github: We know many developers already live in the Github ecosystem, so go ahead and [open an issue with your question/comment/concern](https://github.com/ebiwd/EBI-Framework/issues).
-- [Web Guidelines Committee](https://www.ebi.ac.uk/seqdb/confluence/display/WGC/): overseeing the tooling for the look, feel and function of EMBL-EBI websites, the WGC holds meeting on the first Tuesday of each month at 11.00, all teams are invited to send a representative.
+- [Web Guidelines Committee](https://www.ebi.ac.uk/seqdb/confluence/display/WGC/): overseeing the tooling for the look, feel and function of EMBL-EBI websites

 #### Deploying with npm